repositony/mesh2ww/readme.md

 | Cylindrical   | Yes        | cyl, rzt         |
 | Spherical     | No         | sph, rpt         |

-Currently spherical meshes are not supported because barely anyone knows about them, let alone uses them.
+Spherical meshes are not supported because barely anyone knows about them, let alone uses them.
 They are therefore a low priority, but raise an issue if anyone needs it.

 ## Examples